ADVANCED PROFESSIONAL PRACTICE - 2021/2

 Prerequisites / Co-requisites

 The module will cater to the specific professional and creative interests of the student.
 The student will choose which of the Sustained Independent Project (SIP) assessment options most suits their needs and creative/professional goals, after which they will receive guidance and supervision and guidance from staff according to expertise.
-During this period, students will also serve as understudies for the MAA public productions.
-In next phase of the module, students will research and select appropriate performance material for an industry showcase.
-The module concludes with rehearsals and performances of the industry showcase.
+Some supervision sessions may or may not be delivered online.
+Students will also research and select appropriate performance material for an industry showcase.
+The module includes rehearsals and performances of the industry showcase, which may be performed in front of a live audience and/or streamed online.

 |Assessment type||Unit of assessment||Weighting|